Table of Contents

 It is crucial to find out whether the patient was taking a regular medication at the time of the manifestation of any of the listed symptoms.

-Physical Examination of Esophageal Stricture
+Physical Examination in patients with Esophageal Stricture

-Unfortunately, in most of the cases, physical examination is not really informative, hence, it is vital to estimate the nourishment of the patient.
+Unfortunately, in most of the cases physical examination is not really informative, hence it is vital to estimate the nourishment of the patient.
 Collagen vascular disease may produce deformed joints, telangiectasia, various rashes, calcinosis, sclerodactyly.